Carr P. Collins Scholars Program

 In addition to submitting the scholarship application, you must submit the following scholarship materials:

-- A resume of your high school honors, awards, achievements and extracurricular activities
+- A resume of your high school honors, awards, achievements, extracurricular activities and community service

 - A specific nomination for the Carr P. Collins Scholars Program from a teacher, counselor or principal that includes a brief explanation of why you deserve the scholarship